szabgab/slides/ansible-intro/intro.md

 * Something interesting about you
 * Have you been to our first Linux meetup

+## What is Ansible?
+{id: whatisansible}

+TBD

+## Why Ansible ?
+{id: whyansible}

+Pro

+* It gives you a usable abstraction layer above different operating systems
+* one location to manage different cloud services: AWS, GCP , Azure, Ovirt, openstack, docker , etc...
+* can be extended via python plugins

 ## Prerequisites for the installations
 {id: installation}